sidney-eliot/3d-artists-handbook/content/notes/Glossary.md

 ### Depth of Field
 Blurs out things that are farther away from the focus point.
-The distance at which the effects starts and ends as well as the fall off can all be tweaked.
+The distance at which the effects starts and ends as well as the fall off can all be adjusted in the render/ game engines settings.
 Sometimes it is even possible to set multiple focal points.

 Example:

 ![[Pasted image 20230603125653.png|700]]